-Today’s fast pace world involves constant innovation in the healthcare sector.
+Today’s fast-pace world demands constant innovation in the healthcare sector.
 Through developed technology and advanced software, the medical field has found convenient ways to administer healthcare.
-Currently, there is a surge in the demand for telemedicine software, especially with the ongoing pandemic.
-Telemedicine is a healthcare practice consisting of remote patient care through telecommunication technology.
-The practice of remote patient care is not a new concept, as it has been around since the 1950s.
-What has changed throughout the years is the technology and software used to expand the practice.
-Telemedicine software aims at providing clinical care through the connection between patient and physician.
-Many individuals are unable to travel for the right care, so the technology allows for this access from a distance.
-With the current COVID-19 pandemic forcing us to make a shift in our daily, telemedicine has never been more important.
-Remote patient care comes in different forms, but has the ability to continue to expand and grow.
+Telemedicine is a healthcare practice involving remote patient care through telecommunication technology.
+Although the practice of remote patient care is not a new concept (it has been around since the 1950s), the technology and software used to expand the practice has changed dramatically.
+Many individuals are unable to travel for the right care, and technology allows for access from a distance.
+With the current COVID-19 pandemic forcing us to make a shift in our daily lives, telemedicine has never been more important or in-demand.
+Remote patient care comes in different forms but has the ability to continue to expand and grow.
 This piece goes into depth on the three main forms of telemedicine:

 RPM takes on a few different names including “home telemedicine,” “self-monitoring,” and “self-testing.”
-There are a number of benefits that come with RPM, including, greater frequency in monitoring, patient convince, and cost-effectiveness.
+There are a number of benefits that come with RPM, including greater frequency in monitoring, patient convenience, and cost-effectiveness.
 When looking at the frequency at which a physician can monitor a patient, medical devices allow for the collection of accurate data that can easily be tracked.
 Medical professionals can then quickly tend or advise a patient without having to physically be there with them.
 This also becomes more convenient for patients by eliminating a trip to a healthcare provider, especially when fighting an illness or injury that makes that trip challenging.
 Getting to a healthcare professional is not always so simple, but with RPM, the patient can immediately receive the care they rely on.
-Monitoring patients from home rather than in a hospital eliminates several expenses that are expected to come from a healthcare facility.
-This ultimately reduces the cost of care for both the provider and the patient.
+Monitoring patients from home rather than in a hospital eliminates also several expenses typical of healthcare facilities, reducing the cost of care for both the provider and the patient.

 RPM technology to look out for in the near future includes:

 This type of technology is incredibly efficient as specialists can be limited.
 Store-and-Forward telemedicine saves both the patient and medical professionals a great deal of time, while securely preserving a patient’s data and medical records.
 Because the technology allows for patient medical history, a specialist no longer needs to meet with the patient.
-They have the capability of gathering the patient’s medical data at their fingertips and can then quickly provide a response to the primary physician on the following steps to take.
+They have the capability of gathering the patient’s medical data at their fingertips and can then quickly provide a response to the primary physician on what steps to take next.
 Ultimately, the service allows those in the medical field to serve patients at a much greater rate.

 Imagine going into a physician’s office from the comfort of your own home.
 You have complete interaction with your healthcare provider in real-time.
 Technology has allowed this to develop far beyond giving a doctor a call.
-Real-Time Telemedicine requires the patient and clinician are both present, interacting in real-time.
-In its simplest form, this is done over the phone but expands to chatrooms and online video conferences.
+Real-Time Telemedicine requires that the patient and clinician both be present and interacting in real-time.
+In its simplest form this is done over the phone, but it also expands to chatrooms and online video conferences.
 No matter the form of technology used, the patient and healthcare provider communicate back-and-forth just as one would in a doctor’s office.
-Typically, the physician has access to the patient’s medical history, while being on live video where the patient can provide comments for the doctor to assess.
+Typically, the physician has access to the patient’s medical history, and the patient can provide comments for the doctor to assess via live video.
 Telemedicine software has been implemented into mobile medical devices to track real-time vitals and health information for examination.

 Further incorporating this type of telemedicine software in the healthcare and medical device industry is important for patients who have difficulty physically getting to a medical professional.
 Many individuals cannot get to a doctor due to distance, time, the cost of traveling, or not being physically healthy enough to do so.
 Here we have a software solution that eliminates the obstacles, allowing for efficiency and convenience.